 - Small Changes Lead to Big Rewards

 Opening up to people can make you feel vulnerable and insecure.
 Most of us tend to avoid these feelings because we don’t want to expose ourselves to judgment and other negative reactions.

-Common reasons people can't open up include:
+Other common reasons people can’t open up include:

 - Fear of embarrassment

 - Anxiety about judgment

 - A belief that all people are mean

 Open people don’t overthink what the reactions of people will be when they share about themselves.